zhangzhongnan928/TokenScript-Mockup-Generator/README.md

 ## Tips and Troubleshooting

 - Ensure all required fields are filled before generating the TokenScript.
-- Make sure your Web3 wallet is connected to the correct network before registering the TokenScript.
+- Make sure your Web3 wallet is connected to the correct network before registering the TokenScript.(in V2)
 - If you encounter any errors, check the error message displayed on the page for guidance.
 - Always verify the contract address and TokenScript URI before submitting the registration transaction.